 - The foster parents have not previously availed of adoption leave in respect of the same child in the circumstances described under the heading 'UK Adoptions' above.

 The usual notification and service criteria still apply.
 The adoption leave only relates to the actual placement for adoption - any period of ordinary foster caring does not count.

 A special guardian is usually someone with a close relationship to the child, such as a family member, former foster carer or family friend.
-They need to apply to a court which will consider their suitabililty and the child's needs, based on a report from the local authority.
+They need to apply to a court which will consider their suitability and the child's needs, based on a report from the local authority.